SnowyMouse/invader/CONTRIBUTING.md

 easy to follow.
 Some conventions may have been missed, and if this is the case, they will be added here even if these conventions were discovered upon a pull request being submitted.

+### License conventions
+These apply to license headers and licensing.

+- The first line of every source file must be a single-line comment, `SPDX-License-Identifier: GPL-3.0-only`, unless comments are not supported for that particular file type (e.g., `.tag_indices`)
+- Everything must be contributed under the project's license, the GNU General Public License version 3 **only**
+- If using GPLv3-only compatible code (e.g., "GPLv2/GPLv3 or later", MIT, public
+domain, etc.), indicate at the top of the file (below the aforementioned single-line comment) that this version of the file is released under GPLv3 only.
+This is done for clarity.

 ### Exceptions and externally-added code
 By "externally-added" code, it is meant that non-Invader code was added into